code42/py42/docs/userguides/v2apis.md

 py42.settings.use_v2_file_event_data = True
 ```

-Leaving this setting as `False` means Py42 will **not** ingest V2 data or use the new corresponding V2 APIs.
+Leaving this setting as `False` means Py42 will **not** ingest V2 data or use the new corresponding V2 APIs for searching file events and saved searches.

 ## Querying file events